Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 As you can see (above), the number of participants in the college’s funnel drops as potential leads move through each stage.

-The Funnel Chart takes its name from its shape, which starts from a broad head and ends in a narrow neck.
+The Funnel Chart takes its name from its shape, which starts with a broad head and ends with a narrow neck.
 The funnel’s width indicates the number of users at each stage of the process as it narrows.

 Here’s the truth.